-Child and Family Team (CFT):
+Child and Family Team

-The CFT is a group of people that includes: the DCS specialist, the child and his/her family, a behavioral health representative, and any individuals important in the child's life that are identified and invited to participate.
+(CFT): The CFT is a group of people that includes, the DCS specialist, the child and his/her family, a behavioral health representative, and any individuals important in the child's life that are identified and invited to participate.
 This team meets regularly to discuss your child's needs and services.
-Similar to a CFT but focused on you as the parent.
-At a minimum, the team consists of you, your advocates, and a behavioral health representative.
-Your DCS case plan progress will be discussed at this meeting.